GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

 1. Device authentication is the first attempt to gain data access.
 Two authentication patterns include a bring-your-own-device (BYOD) or Government Furnished Equipment (GFE).
     1. BYOD - Some agencies support BYOD access for a limited number of applications like email or collaboration tools.
 These are often unmanaged devices, so deploying or enforcing certificate-based options is difficult.
     2. GFE - This is most agencies' primary data access method.
 These are managed devices where agencies deploy standard images and certificate-based options such as Derived PIV.
 One challenge for most agencies is managing many operating system types, which may also limit how certificates are supported.
 2. Application authentication is often the 2nd authentication attempt to gain data access.
-Three application authentication patterns include an enterprise Single Sign-On tool, direct access through a web application, or a non-application interface.
+Three application authentication patterns include:
     1. [Single Sign On (SSO)](https://playbooks.idmanagement.gov/playbooks/sso/) - Agencies are centralizing application access using an enterprise SSO tool.
 This is often where PIV enforcement occurs, with most SSO tools supporting certificate-based authentication.
     2. Web Application - This is direct HTTPS authentication at a web page and is very common for cross-agency applications such as Max.gov, USAJobs.gov, and several others that either do not support or support a limited number of agencies in federating.
 Certificate-based options are often difficult to implement and maintain, so most agencies deploy a username password or OTP.
 Some agencies have outsourced authentication to a shared service such as Max Authentication or Login.gov.
     3. Non-App Interface - This is a catch-all for data access, not over HTTPS, such as command line, SSH, or other non–HTTP protocols.
 Most agencies rely on either [Privileged Access tools](https://playbooks.idmanagement.gov/playbooks/pam/), Secure Shell (SSH) keys, or usernames and passwords.